Mitcheljager/svelte-confetti/README.md

 rounded | false | Set to true to make each confetti piece rounded. cone | false | Set to true to make the explosion appear in a cone like shape which might feel more realistic when dealing with a larger amount. noGravity | false | Set to true to make the particles accelerate at a constant speed without "falling" down.
-Give it a more explosion like effect.
+Give it a more explosion like effect. destroyOnComplete | true | By default the elements are removed when the animation is complete.
+Set to false to prevent this behaviour.